-As at 31 December 2022, the Group had financial assets at fair value through other comprehensive income amounting to KD 43,565,116.
+As at 31 December 2023, the Group had financial assets at fair value through other comprehensive income amounting to KD 33,176,493.
 These financial assets are measured at fair value with the corresponding fair value change recognised in consolidated statement of comprehensive income.
-The valuation of the financial assets at fair value through other comprehensive income is inherently subjective - most predominantly for Level 3 of fair value hierarchy, since these are valued using inputs other than quoted prices in an active market.
+The valuation of the financial assets at fair value through other comprehensive income is inherently subjective - most predominantly for Level 3 of fair value hierarchy which amounts to KD 7,989,696, since these are valued using inputs other than quoted prices in an active market.
 Fair value can be subjective in nature and involve various assumptions regarding pricing factors.